alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/09/excel-as-frontend.md

 {% image_caption 'Userform example on Excel.' %}

-Keep in mind that whenever a change is required on those backend integrations, users will need to download updated versions of the spreadsheet.
+Keep in mind that whenever a change is required on those write integrations, users will need to download updated versions of the spreadsheet.

 I recommend the following userform tutorials: one from [Excel Easy](https://www.excel-easy.com/vba/userform.html) and another from [Wise Owl Training](https://www.wiseowl.co.uk/vba-macros/guides/user-forms/vba-userform/).